accumulations and transformations

 In accordance with the laws of gravity, complex and tightly woven rivulets of pigment cascade and intermingle over this substructure; elucidating the underlying form.
 The rhythmical vitality of the flow can be seen to evoke aspects of growth, depth, origin, time and transformation.

-The work might often bring the viewer to unfamiliar places, where concepts like “abstraction” tend to become ambivalent.
+The work might often bring the viewer to unfamiliar places, where concepts like “abstraction” tend to become, more or less ambivalent.

 See Main Gallery